 My childhood was not a childhood.
-In my family, men had sex with little girls.
+In my family, adults raped children.
 It was our normal.
 It was our culture and it was generational.
 My parents grew up with it.
 Their parents grew up with it.
-Most of the victims in our family didn’t remember it because the trauma caused memory loss.
+The abusers justified their disgusting behavior with excuses and stories.
+Most of the victims in our family didn’t remember it because the trauma caused dissociative amnesia.
 We were a family of traumatized individuals who were doing whatever it took to survive … usually at the expense of the others.

 The extreme abuse in our family might seem easily discernible to outsiders.
 In our case, it wasn’t.
 We were a typical suburban family.
 We lived in a four-bedroom house as a middle-class family with a mother, father and two children.
 We had plenty of social circles.
 The parents worked.
 The children attended school and after-school activities.
 We didn’t move around all the time.
 We did not request government or social services that may have shined a light on our family dysfunction.
 Nobody suspected anything.
 We seemed like a “normal” family.

 My parents, uncles and grandparents started sexually abusing me when I was 2 years old.
 This was necessary to break me.
 I was indoctrinated in to a way of life.
 I was brainwashed.
 But there was a problem.
 As I got older, they realized I was a talker.
 They had not successfully broken me.
 I was telling people.
 The good news for them … nobody believed me.
 Or if they did, they didn’t do enough to help me.
 I was visited by social services a few times.
 My father had to threaten a few people to shut them up.
 But in the end, my family maintained the secrecy … and control.

 My talking (and fighting back) led to some additional abuse.
 My father became physically abusive with me.
 I was suffocated, physically assaulted, abandoned, strangled, starved and hit many times in the head.
 I went to the hospital on multiple occasions.
 I am not sure how my father talked his way through those visits.
 But he did.